May 08, 2023

 - No maintenance work.
-The security and backup of the site are handled by the platform – you can focus on publishing and promoting your blog.
+The platform handles the security and backup of the site – you can focus on publishing and promoting your blog.

 - Limited control.
 You must abide by the platform’s rules and restrictions.
 Exercising complete control over your site and hosting resources isn’t possible.

 - Limited ownership.
-Your blog and all of its content are stored on the platform’s server, so you don’t fully own them.
+Your blog and its content are stored on the platform’s server, so you don’t fully own them.

 - Inflexible.
 Most hosted platforms are built on a closed-source system.
 The templates and add-ons are usually limited to what the service officially offers.
 Additionally, migrating to another platform is often impossible – you may need to remake the website from scratch.

 - Difficult to scale.
 Hosted platforms aren’t designed to handle massive websites.
-If you have plans to grow your website, consider using a self-hosted platform instead.
+If your blog grows, you might need to consider moving to a self-hosted platform instead.

-Alternatively, you’ll have to purchase blog hosting separately if you decide to go for a self-hosted blog.
-Examples of self-hosted platforms are content management systems such as WordPress.org, Drupal, and Joomla.
+Alternatively, you’ll have to purchase blog hosting separately if you go for a self-hosted blog.
+Most often, the commonly used self-hosted platforms are content management systems such as WordPress.org, Drupal, and Joomla.

 A content management system (CMS) is software that allows users to build a website and manage it through a graphic user interface.
 It enables people to create websites without having to code them from scratch.

-Here are the pros and cons of having a self-hosted platform or a CMS:
+The main pros and cons of having a self-hosted platform or a CMS include the following:

 - Complete control.
 You’re free to adjust the settings and manage the resources of your hosting – it all depends on the hosting plan you have chosen.